dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 ```

-For this particular experiment, tinydolphin's throughput was 3 to 5x higher than the other models, while still delivering competitive results!
+For this particular experiment, tinydolphin's throughput (the rate at which the model produces output) was 3 to 5x higher than the other models, while still delivering competitive results!

 ## Running a lot more tests

 But what if the results above were just a fluke?

-Ollama Grid Search gives us the option of runningre-running each inference individually, or the entire experiment again, but we can also set **multiple combinations of parameters**.
+Ollama Grid Search gives us the option of re-running iterations or experiments, but we can also set **multiple combinations of parameters**.

 Let's make the following changes: